vike256/Unibot/README.md

 ### Disclaimer

-Unibot is a hobby project and should be treated as such.
-This project is intended for learning purposes only, but I acknowledge the possibility that this project can be used for malicious purposes such as to gain an unfair advantage in multiplayer shooter games.
-I do not condone video game cheating in any regard.
-If you are using Unibot to cheat, consider reading the following disclaimer.
+This is a hobby project and intended for learning purposes only.
+I do not condone cheating in any regard.

-Cheating in video games often stems from deeper psychological needs, such as low self-esteem and a desire for control.
-If you find yourself resorting to cheats, it's worth taking a moment to reflect on why.

-Cheating can provide a temporary sense of control and accomplishment, but it ultimately undermines your genuine self-worth.
-True satisfaction comes from overcoming challenges and developing skills through honest effort.

-Overcoming cheating habits may require addressing underlying psychological issues.
-Talking to a therapist or counselor can help you develop healthier coping mechanisms and cultivate a more positive gaming experience.
+If you are using Unibot to cheat, please take a moment to reflect on why.
+Cheating ruins competitive integrity, undermines genuine achievement, and leaves you feeling just as empty as before.

 ---